 3. Viewing and reviewing properties safely

-It may be useful to request that the viewings are carried out via FaceTime, WhatsApp or Zoom video call with a resident tenant of the property.
+It may be useful to request that the viewings are carried out via FaceTime, WhatsApp or Zoom video call with a resident tenant of the property if not everyone can make the appointment.
 This could provide the additional benefit of asking questions of the current tenants who will most likely give you an honest report on the property and the type of support the landlord provides.

 4. Check your contract with MSH

 The tenancy agreement is a legally binding document that is for a fixed period of time.
 Therefore after signing they can be extremely difficult to cancel or be released from.
-MSH provides a free contract checking service to support you with any queries and help in identifying any abnormalities that you should be aware of.
+MSH provides a free contract checking service.
+This will support you with any queries and help in identifying any abnormalities that you should be aware of.